openstack-archive/sahara/doc/source/userdoc/installation.guide.rst

     $ savanna-venv/bin/pip install 'http://tarballs.openstack.org/savanna/savanna-master.tar.gz#egg=savanna'
 ..

-   Note that savanna-master contains the latest changes and might not be stable at the moment.
+   Note that savanna-master.tar.gz contains the latest changes and might not be stable at the moment.
    We recommend browsing `<http://tarballs.openstack.org/savanna/>`_ and selecting the latest stable release.

 4. After installation you should create configuration file.
 Sample config file location